michalslowikowski00/GOG_task/README.md

 **3. Expectations:**
 - there are available 9 games categories
-- every time when game category will be selected, URL has to contain this category as string in URL, e.g. after selected role playing category URL should be like this:
+- every time when game category will be selected, URL has to contain this category as string inside, e.g. after selected role playing category URL should be like this:
 https://www.gog.com/games/role-playing?sort=bestselling&page=1
 - after selected game category X mark beside menu dropdown Genre should be visible
 - web browser will be closed after the test